BUYERS GUIDE - MOTORHOMES

 Earthcruiser motorhomes are now built mainly on the Iveco Daily 4×4 platform.
 There are short-cab and crew-cab versions.

 Earthcruiser Australia previewed its 2021 EXP motorhome range in December 2020, built on the seven-tonnes-GVM Iveco Daily 4×4 that has a more powerful Euro 6 engine and a choice of eight-speed automatic transmission, or six-speed manual.

-The 2021 model boasts a much stronger chassis and rear axle than its predecessor, making Earthcruiser’s motorhome build more straightforward than before, with no need for chassis extension and GVM upgrade.
+The post-2021 model boasts a much stronger chassis and rear axle than its predecessor, making Earthcruiser’s motorhome build more straightforward than before, with no need for chassis extension and GVM upgrade.
 It also has up to 3.5 tonnes towing capacity.

 The latest model also scores more performance from Iveco’s 3.0-litre turbo diesel four-cylinder engine that develops 180hp, with 430Nm of torque.
 Behind the engine sits the carry-over six-speed manual box, or an eight-speed torque converter automatic transmission.

 The previous three-speed transfer case has been replaced by a more conventional two-speed box.